 There are multiple examples where a marriage can lead to the loss of family wealth.
 Here are several examples, all of which could be prevented with effective estate planning:

 The Elective Share.
-In North Carolina, a spouse can receive a minimum amount from a spouse’s probate estate, even if they were not included in the Will.
-Depending on the length of the marriage and the number of children from the marriage, this amount could range from 15% to 50% of the net probate assets.
+In North Carolina, a spouse can receive a minimum amount from a spouse’s taxable estate, even if they were not included in the Will.
+The taxable estate includes both probate and non-probate assets.
+Depending on the length of the marriage and the number of children from the marriage, this amount could range from 15% to 50% of the total net assets.

 Everything to the Step-Kids.
 Suppose you lose a grandparent who was fairly young.
 Your other grandparent meets an old friend and decides to get remarried.
 Before an appropriate plan was put in place, your second grandparent passes on.
 All of their assets had been put into joint name with their new spouse.
 As a result, none of your grandparents’ wealth is left to your family, and it all goes to the step-kids in a family that you never met.